IdPDE/.github/README.md

 # IdPDE GitHub Manual

-The IdPDE GitHub organization provides a central place to store, maintain, and document research projects.
+The IdPDE GitHub organisation provides a central place to store, maintain, and document research projects.

 GitHub is used to: